pyranid/pyranid/README.md

 A minimalist JDBC interface for modern Java applications.

-It's under active development and will be available for production use soon.
+**Note:** Pyranid is under active development and will be ready for production use soon.

 #### Design Goals